 The Coonabarabran Times was originally founded in 1927 as an amalgamation of The Bligh Watchman (1877–1927) and The Clarion (1910–1927).
 It continues to be a solid publication, consisting of local news and issues facing the community, sport, events and advertisements.

 In addition to publishing the a weekly newspaper, the Coonabarabran Times also offers commercial printing and photocopying.

 Max is as much a part of Coonabarabran’s identity as the paper, a familiar face at most events in his capacity as photographer.

-Known for his cheeky sense of humour (and matching ironic t-shirts), Max has forged a successful career in media and publishing, rising from tablehand to director, and has been serving as editor of the Coonabarabran Times since 2010.
+Known for his cheeky sense of humour (and matching ironic t-shirts), Max has forged a successful career in media and publishing, rising from tablehand to director.

 In his spare time, Max enjoys cycling, karate and listening to podcasts.

 His fastidious attention to detail and technical knowledge has allowed him to easily adapt from hot metal work to cut and paste, and now digital layouts.

 After a career in banking and raising a family, Lynne commenced work at the Coonabarabran Times in 1999, alongside her husband, Max.

 At school, Lynne had always envisioned a career in journalism so it was quite fortuitous that a tongue-in-cheek blurb featured in her Year 12 farewell book back in 1978, said “Future journalist with the Coonabarabran Times?”